How I built this website

 Naturally, I wanted to build something that could not be done in Wix—some element of interactivity.
 Ideally, one that would work on both desktop and mobile, with little hassle.

-I ruled out interactivity based on cursor position / hover state, since that wouldn't apply to mobile.
+I ruled out interactivity based on cursor/hover position, because realistically, you're probably reading this from your phone, where the the cursor/hover state mostly doesn't apply.
 Which led me to consider scrolling as the basis for interactivity.

 The lightbulb moment: Why not have the thumbnails react to the visitor's scrolling?